Working with datasets

 Where <link_to_folder_on_Yandex_Disk> is the link to the Yandex Disk folder whose contents you need to import to DataSphere.

-Once initialized, the dataset becomes enabled in the project and available at /home/jupyter/mnt/datasets/<dataset_name>.
-You can have up to three datasets enabled within a project at the same time.
-During your work, you can enable datasets whenever needed and disable them when the data is no longer in use.
+Once initialized, the dataset becomes active within the project and available at /home/jupyter/mnt/datasets/<dataset_name>.
+You can have up to three active datasets within a project at the same time.
+During your work, you can activate datasets whenever needed and disable them when the data is no longer in use.

 Note

-To make a dataset available for use in another project, you need to add it in the Shared tab.
+To make a dataset available for use in another project, you need to add that dataset in the Shared tab.

 You can delete a dataset only if it is: